captionpoint/captionpoint-plays/THE-ROOMMATE.md

 (This time, she answers it.)
 ---
 ## SHARON:
-...Heike...?
+...Hello...?
 (And we see ---
 ## ROBYN:
-Perhaps by the side of a highway.
+Perhaps by the side of a
+highway.
 Perhaps somewhere shadowy and too far to reach.
-Either way, her voicefills the entire space, soft and close.)
+Either way, her voice fills the entire space, soft and close.)
 ---
 ## ROBYN:
-Hell°.
-This is Victoria Jones from the Franco--Global Society of International Orphans.
+Hello.
+This is Victoria Jones from the Franco-
+Global Society of International Orphans.
 Is this Sharon?
 (A beat.)
 ---
 ## SHARON:
-This is ---
+This is Sharon.
-## SHARON:

 ---
 ## ROBYN:
-Hi ---
+Hi Sharon.
-## SHARON:

-I'm calling you because we want to thank you.
+I'm calling you because we want to thank you.O
 For your hard work.
-Your...donations.
-Your...support.
+Your. . .donations.
+Your.. .support.
 ---
 ## SHARON:
 My...?
 ---
 ## ROBYN:
 We recognize that it is hard to...care for strangers.
-People who maybe their lives have taken place on the other side of the world from you and their lives will continue to take place on the other side of the world and someone with a less...developed...heart might think: what does that have to do with me?
+People who maybe
+their lives have taken place on the other side of the world from you and their lives will continue to take place on the other side of the world nrnrCn
+ 95
+and someone with a less...developed...heart might think: what does that have to do with me?
 But you cared.
 You are a caring person.
-And the Franco-Global Society of International Orphans just wants to thank you for that.
+And the Franco-Global Society of International
+Orphans just wants to thank you for that.
 (A beat.)
 ---
 ## SHARON: